 An 85 or higher may be a sign that you are ready to take on new challenges.
 Scores below 70 indicate that you may benefit from prioritizing rest and recovery in the indicated areas.

-On days where your Readiness, Sleep, or Activity Score is 85 or higher, you'll see a crown icon in the following places:
+On days when your Readiness, Sleep, or Activity Score is 85 or higher, you'll see a crown icon next to your Readiness, Sleep, or Activity Scores.

 How to Improve Your Sleep Score

-It’s helpful to keep in mind that your body knows what it needs and will provide you with the signs needed to reach proper balance.
-Your Sleep Score is designed to serve as a reminder of those needs.
-If you find yourself scoring below 70, it may be time to focus your attention on gaining momentum toward the 85 range.
+Your body knows what it needs and will give you signs to help you find balance.
+Your Sleep Score is a reminder of those needs.
+If your score falls below 70, it might be a good time to focus on gradually working toward the 85 range.

-Below are some tips for how to improve your Sleep Score.
+Below are some tips to help improve your Sleep Score.
 You can also add a tag for several of the options listed and observe how your sleep data may change via trends.

 - Set aside enough time for sleep.
-For example, in order to reach the recommended 7-9 hours of total sleep per night, this may require you give yourself an 8-10 hour window from the time you get into bed to the time you'd like to wake-up in the morning.
-This buffer will account for latency (i.e. the time it takes you to fall asleep), awake time, and any brief disturbances during the night—all of which don't count toward your total sleep time. *Note that your total sleep time is the number one most impactful contributor in helping you achieve optimal rest, and a higher Sleep Score as a result.
+To get the recommended 7-9 hours of total sleep per night, try to give yourself an 8-10 hour window between bedtime and wake-up.
+This buffer will account for the time it takes you to fall asleep, awake time, and any brief disturbances during the night—all of which don't count toward your total sleep time.
+Total sleep time is the most signficant contributor in achieving optimal rest and boosting your Sleep Score.

-- Limit strenuous exercise, heavy meals, and alcohol consumption ~3 hours prior to your bedtime.
-Foods high in sugar and low in fiber consumed in the evening hours may result in more frequent wake-ups throughout the night, and lower quantities of deep sleep.
-This is because sugar naturally increases your metabolic rate and body temperature, making it more challenging for your body to mellow and remain in a restful state.
+- Limit strenuous exercise, heavy meals, and alcohol consumption ~3 hours before bed.
+Consuming foods high in sugar and low in fiber in the evening can lead to more wake-ups during the night and less deep sleep.
+This is because sugar raises your metabolic rate and average body temperature, making it harder for your body to relax and stay in a restful state.

-- Avoid caffeine consumption past 2pm.
-Even some decaffeinated versions of beverages that naturally contain caffeine (e.g. decaf coffee or decaf green tea) still have slight traces of caffeine, so you may want to consider limiting your consumption of these in the later evening hours as well.
+- Limit caffeine past 2pm.
+Even some decaffeinated beverages, like decaf coffee or decaf green tea, still contain small traces of caffeine.
+You may want to consider limiting your consumption of these in the later evening hours as well.

-- Set aside 5 minutes in the ~2 hours that precede your bedtime to write down all your currently active thoughts, concerns, to-do items for the next day, etc.
+- Set aside time to clear your mind.
+Spend a few minutes in the two hours before bedtime to write down your thoughts, concerns, or to-do lists for the next day.

 - Cool down your sleep environment.
-The optimal temperature for sleep has been noted to fall around 67°F / 18°C. Your body needs to slightly drop its core temperature by around 2-3°F / 1°C in order to initiate sleep, and keep you at rest throughout the night.
-You can accelerate this process by taking a warm bath or shower in the hour or two before bed.
-This will naturally draw blood from your core to the surface of your skin, allowing for heat from the body to be evacuated.
+The optimal sleep temperature is around 67°F/18°C. Your body needs to slightly drop its core temperature by around 2-3°F/1°C to initiate sleep and keep you at rest throughout the night.
+A warm bath or shower in the hour or two before bed can help by drawing heat to the surface of your skin, allowing your body to cool down faster.